pavuzu/technical-interview-questions/docs/SOLID Principles.md

 - **Polymorphism**: The LSP is a fundamental principle for achieving polymorphism in OOP.
 It enables the use of a common interface to interact with objects of different classes, providing flexibility and extensibility.
 - **Robustness and Reliability**: The LSP ensures that substituting objects in the program will not cause unexpected errors or violate the program's correctness.
 It helps maintain the integrity and reliability of the codebase.

 By following the Liskov Substitution Principle, developers can design class hierarchies that are flexible, maintainable, and scalable.
 It encourages the creation of robust and reliable software systems by ensuring that derived classes conform to the expected behavior established by their base classes.
-Violating the LSP can lead to bugs, unexpected behavior, and a breakdown of the design's integrity, so it's important to carefully consider the design and behavior of subclasses when extending a superclass.
+Violating the LSP can lead to bugs, unexpected behavior, and a breakdown of the design's integrity, so it's important to carefully consider the design and behavior of derived classes when extending a base class.

 ### What is Interface Segregation Principle?